 We should be clear – even though the terms are often used interchangeably, a virtual card is not the same as a digital wallet.

-Digital wallets are a place to store any number of personal finance cards, like credit cards, debit cards, and rewards program cards.
-They can also carry things like airline boarding passes and even vaccination records.
+A digital wallet is a place to store any number of personal finance cards, such as credit cards, debit cards, and rewards program cards.
+They can also carry items such as airline boarding passes and even vaccination records.

-Unlike virtual cards, the card numbers in your digital wallet are the same as the ones on your physical cards.
+Unlike virtual card numbers, the card numbers in your digital wallet are the same as the ones on your physical cards.

-A virtual card has its own unique number that’s different from your physical credit card – even though it’s tied to the same account.
-When you make an online purchase, the merchant never has access to your actual account number – they only see the virtual credit card number that was generated just for the transaction.
+A virtual card has its own unique number, different from your physical credit card, even though it's tied to the same account.
+When you make an online purchase, the merchant never has access to your actual account number – they only see the virtual credit card number generated specifically for that transaction.

 Pros and cons of virtual credit cards in Canada